ofirmanor/nicetable/README.md

 |  Jill         |      175.0  |  None   |        1956  |
 +---------------+-------------+---------+--------------+
 ````
-* If you specify a list of column names, *ONLY THOSE COLUMNS WILL BE COLLECTED*.
+* If you *DO* specify a list of column names, *ONLY THOSE COLUMNS WILL BE COLLECTED*.
 For example, collecting only three columns, and setting a specific column order:
  ````python
 from nicetable.nicetable import NiceTable